delaramGh/active-learning-app/README.md

 # Active Image Labeling App (AILA)

-This repository contains the code for the "Active Image Labeling App" or AILA.
-The app is made for a specific labeling task that requires the annotator to compare an original image with a modified version of it.
-The "Active" term is because of the active-learning backend that the application has.
-It reduces the human effort in labeling by automatically labeling some of the data based on what the ML-model is learning from the human annotator.
+This repository contains the code for the Active Image Labeling App (AILA), a tool designed for a specialized labeling task.
+This task requires the annotator to compare an original image with its altered version.
+The "Active" term reflects the active-learning backend that the application has.
+It reduces the human effort in labeling by using an ML-model to automatically label some of the data based on what the ML-model is learning from the human annotator.

 ## Abstract